 All courses are approved by the Michigan Department of Health & Human Services Bureau of EMS, Trauma, & Preparedness, EMS Section.
 Students successfully completing the program requirements will be eligible to take the National Registry of EMT Paramedic written and practical exams.
 Those who successfully pass the credentialing exams will be eligible to apply for state licensure.

-Students will be evaluated in the following core competency areas: didactic, practical, clinical and field insternship performance.
-Practical skills are graded on a pass/fail basis, and students will be required to pass skills examinations to successfully complete the program.
+Students will be evaluated in the following core competency areas: didactic, practical, clinical, and field internship performance.
+Practical skills are graded on a pass/fail basis, and students will be required to pass all skills examinations to successfully complete the program.
 All clinical and field internship rotations will be graded on attendance, attitude and skills performance which will be evaluated by field mentors, clinical coordinator and/or the course instructor.
 All students will be required to hold liability insurance which is valid for one year.

 The special nature of the emergency medical technology coursework precludes concurrent enrollment in the courses for this certificate, thus necessitating additional time to complete the requirements for this certificate.
 Historically, individuals who take all four courses have done so over a two-year period.

 The paramedic certificate program requires the EMT skills certificate for entry.
 Currently licensed EMTs may be eligible for prior learning credit.
-Please contact a counselor for more information.
+Please contact an advisor for more information.